ajmcf52/website/docs/diary.md

 - Lastly, I started pushing commits on a new git branch without even really thinking about the totality of changes that I wanted to bring in to my website.
 Looking at the situation now, I would be infinitely better off by simply adding to and modifying the existing code base, instead of deleting existing code and starting anew.
 As of today, I will be working off of the "main" branch, manually incorporating desirable changes from the "minimal" branch.

 This is where we're at as of now.
 With a good direction on paper, I am optimistic.
 Sure, the website is going to take longer than I bargained to get up and running, but that's okay.
 The important thing is for me to adapt, improvise and overcome.
 Yeti out.

+---

+## Significant Progress
+### Thursday, October 27th 4:56PM PST

+---

+Although it may not seem like much, big steps were taken today.
+After having not touched React/Redux for awhile, I was able to write a reducer to preemptively load an 'About Me' text file (similar to how I load the config.json file), and use the contents of said text file to populate the 'About Me' dropdown window.

+Before going with the standard "require()", I went through several other options, including FileReader() and fs.readFileSync(); to avoid not reading the text file in time, I simply read the text file contents alongside the config.json file in DataRef.

+Initially, I was going to try using the same reducer for each files, and out of desire to not disrupt the state config, I opted to simply use another reducer.
+Seems to work nicely.

+Tomorrow, we will be spending some time styling our components in a more fashionable manner (i.e., ensure text is fitting inside the given window, etc).